AutoGameUI: Constructing High-Fidelity GameUI via Multimodal Correspondence Matching: GameUI Construction

 \subsubsection{Data Attributes}

-In game development, UI and UX designs are typically cached and managed in a tree structure, with some common attributes like spatial layout, image texture, textual content, hierarchy, rendering order, and semantics.
-Spatial layout is essential for describing the 2D geometry of leaf and non-leaf nodes.
-Image texture and textual content are the renderable attributes exclusively presented in leaf nodes.
-Unlike previous works \cite{li2022learning,wu2023screen,jiang2024graph4gui}, we exclude image texture to avoid uncontrollable noise, as the visual appearance of UI and UX designs are usually different.
-Hierarchy reveals the depth and arrangement of nodes that high-level nodes have a broader scope, while lower-level nodes have a narrower scope.
-Rendering order defines the display priority that nodes are rendered from top to bottom or conversely on the screen.
-Semantics indicate the interaction of the nodes in the tree structure such as TEXT, IMAGE, BUTTON, SLIDER, LIST, etc.
+UI and UX designs are typically organized as trees with attributes such as spatial layout, image texture, textual content, hierarchy, rendering order, and semantics.
+Spatial layout describes the 2D geometry of both leaf and non-leaf nodes, while image texture and textual content are renderable attributes found only in leaf nodes.
+Unlike previous works \cite{li2022learning,wu2023screen,jiang2024graph4gui}, we exclude image texture, as color differences between UI and UX designs may introduce noise.
+Hierarchy shows the organization of nodes, with higher-level nodes covering broader scopes.
+Rendering order determines the display priority of nodes, and semantics indicate node types such as TEXT, IMAGE, or BUTTON.